chenhongge/StateAdvDRL/DDPG/README.md

-We are working on releasing our reference implementation for SA-DDPG.
-Please stay tuned!
+Reference implementation for SA-DDPG can be found at [https://github.com/huanzhang12/SA_DDPG](https://github.com/huanzhang12/SA_DDPG).